dobri1408/training-deploy-project/README.md

 ## Initial Setup

-* Fork this repo into your Github account
+- Fork this repo into your Github account
-* `git clone git@github.com:MYUSER/training-deploy-project.git`
+- `git clone git@github.com:MYUSER/training-deploy-project.git`
-* Open in your favorite text editor. ie: `cd training-deploy-project && code ./`
+- Open in your favorite text editor. ie: `cd training-deploy-project && code ./`
-* Find all occurences of **DOCKER_HUB_USER_CHANGE_ME** and replace it with your Docker Hub user name
+- Find all occurences of **dobri1408** and replace it with your Docker Hub user name

 ## Setup backend